 Thoughts for knives

 For some reason, I used to believe sharp knives would cause a cut on fingers very easily.
 But I have found out it’s the opposite.
-As you might already know, dull knives require more strengths to cut anything, which can lead to a painful injury.
+As you might already know, dull knives require more strength to cut anything, which can lead to a painful injury.